aws-solutions/content-localization-on-aws/README.md

 aws s3 mb s3://$DIST_OUTPUT_BUCKET-$REGION --region $REGION
 aws s3 mb s3://$TEMPLATE_OUTPUT_BUCKET --region $REGION
 ./build-s3-dist.sh --template-bucket ${TEMPLATE_OUTPUT_BUCKET} --code-bucket ${DIST_OUTPUT_BUCKET} --version ${VERSION} --region ${REGION}
+./sync-s3-dist.sh --template-bucket ${TEMPLATE_OUTPUT_BUCKET} --code-bucket ${DIST_OUTPUT_BUCKET} --version ${VERSION} --region ${REGION}
 ```

 Once you have built the demo app with the above commands, then it's time to deploy it.
-You have two options, depending on whether you want to deploy over an existing MIE stack or a new one:
+You have two options, depending on whether you want to deploy over an existing Media Insights on AWS stack or a new one:

-#### *Option 1:* Install Content Localization on AWS over an existing MIE stack
+#### *Option 1:* Install Content Localization on AWS over an existing Media Insights on AWS stack

-Use these commands to deploy the demo app over an existing MIE stack:
+Use these commands to deploy the demo app over an existing Media Insights on AWS stack:

 ```
-MIE_STACK_NAME=[specify the name of your exising MIE stack] TEMPLATE=[copy "With existing MIE deployment" link from output of build script] aws cloudformation create-stack --stack-name $WEBAPP_STACK_NAME --template-url $TEMPLATE --region $REGION --parameters ParameterKey=MieStackName,ParameterValue=$MIE_STACK_NAME ParameterKey=AdminEmail,ParameterValue=$EMAIL --capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND --profile default --disable-rollback
+MIE_STACK_NAME=[specify the name of your exising Media Insights on AWS stack] TEMPLATE=[copy "With existing Media Insights on AWS deployment" link from output of sync script] aws cloudformation create-stack --stack-name $WEBAPP_STACK_NAME --template-url $TEMPLATE --region $REGION --parameters ParameterKey=MieStackName,ParameterValue=$MIE_STACK_NAME ParameterKey=AdminEmail,ParameterValue=$EMAIL --capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND --profile default --disable-rollback
 ```

-#### *Option 2:* Install Content Localization on AWS with a new MIE stack
+#### *Option 2:* Install Content Localization on AWS with a new Media Insights on AWS stack

-Use these commands to deploy the demo app over a new MIE stack:
+Use these commands to deploy the demo app over a new Media Insights on AWS stack:

 ```
-TEMPLATE=[copy "Without existing MIE deployment" link from output of build script] aws cloudformation create-stack --stack-name $WEBAPP_STACK_NAME --template-url $TEMPLATE --region $REGION --parameters ParameterKey=AdminEmail,ParameterValue=$EMAIL --capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND --profile default --disable-rollback
+TEMPLATE=[copy "Without existing Media Insights on AWS deployment" link from output of sync script] aws cloudformation create-stack --stack-name $WEBAPP_STACK_NAME --template-url $TEMPLATE --region $REGION --parameters ParameterKey=AdminEmail,ParameterValue=$EMAIL --capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND --profile default --disable-rollback
 ```